-10.6.5 Division of Scalars or Numeric Arrays by Numeric Scalars
+10.6.5 Division by Numeric Scalars

 Division a / s of numeric scalars, vectors, matrices, or arrays a and numeric scalars s is defined elementwise.
 The result is always of Real type.
 In order to get integer division with truncation, use the function div.